Channeling quantum criticality

 For the dephasing noise $\mathcal{D}_{p,\vec{v}}$, we restrict the direction to the $XZ$ plane, i.e., $\vec{v} = (\sin (\pi\tilde{\theta}/2), 0, \cos (\pi\tilde{\theta}/2) )$, where $0\leq \tilde{\theta} \leq 1$.
 For Renyi index $n=2$, we find four RG fixed points: (1) identity channel $\mathcal{I} = \mathcal{D}_{0,\vec{v}} $ with $\log g_{\mathcal{I}} = 0$, (2) complete dephasing in $Z$ direction $\mathcal{D}_{z}$ with $ \log g_{z} = 0$, (3) complete dephasing in $X$ direction $\mathcal{D}_{x}$ with $\log g_x=-\log 2$ and (4) complete dephasing $\mathcal{D}_{zx}$ at $\tilde{\theta}\approx 0.8$, with $\log g_{zx}= - 2\log 2$.
 For complete dephasing, the entropy reduces to the ``classical Shannon entropy'' of Ref.~\cite{Stephan_2009_shannon}, which considered cases (2) and (3).

 We also observe the RG flow between these four fixed points, which manifests the monotonicity of the $g$-function.
-Near the $\mathcal{D}_{z}$ fixed point, we can turn on a small perturbation to $\tilde{\theta}$ and observe the RG flow to the $\mathcal{D}_{zx}$ fixed point.
-The universal data collapse indicates the critical exponent is $\nu \approx 2.0$.
-Analogously, near the $\mathcal{D}_{x}$ fixed point, we can turn on a perturbation to $\tilde{\theta}$ and observe the RG flow to the $\mathcal{D}_{zx}$ fixed point.
-The universal data collapse shows that $\nu \approx 1.0$.
-Another example is the RG flow from $\mathcal{I}$ fixed point to complete dephasing $\mathcal{D}_{zx}$ and $\mathcal{D}_x$ by turning on a small $p$, see appendix.
-Finally, all dephasing channels $\mathcal{D}_{p,z}$ have the same $\log g=0$, which suggests that they constitute a continuous family of fixed points connected by marginal deformations.
+Near the $\mathcal{D}_{z}, \mathcal{D}_{x}$ fixed points, we can turn on a small perturbation to $\tilde{\theta}$ and observe the RG flows to the $\mathcal{D}_{zx}$ fixed point.
+The universal data collapses indicate the critical exponents $\nu \approx 2.0, 1.0$ for the two respective channels, see Fig.~\ref{fig:gfunction-ZX} and \cite{supp}.
+Another example is the RG flow from $\mathcal{I}$ fixed point to complete dephasing $\mathcal{D}_{zx}$ and $\mathcal{D}_x$ by turning on a small $p$ \cite{supp}.
+Finally, all dephasing channels $\mathcal{D}_{p,z}$ have the same $\log g=0$, which suggests they constitute a continuous family of fixed points connected by marginal deformations.
 These RG flows are summarized in Fig.~\ref{fig:RG-ZX}.
-We have also checked that the RG flows in this example are the same for higher Renyi indices such as $n=3$, although consistency betwen Renyi indices may not hold generally \footnote{In fact, we have numerically observed that the RG flow for dephasing in $Y$ direction is not consistent across Renyi indices.
-For $n=2$, a slight dephasing in $Y$ is a relevant perturbation while for $n=3$ it appears to be an irrelevant perturbation.}.
+We have also checked that the RG flows in this example are the same for higher Renyi indices such as $n=3$, although consistency between Renyi indices is not a priori true \footnote{We have observed consistency also for the dephasing in $Y$ direction, which appears to be an irrelevant perturbation for both $n=2$ and $n=3$.}.